British Vogue: Early years under Chapcommunal, Todd, and Settle (1916–1934)

-During the World War I, Condé Nast (publisher of Vogue) dealt with restritions on overseas shipping and paper shortages in the United States.
+During the World War I, Condé Nast (publisher of Vogue) dealt with restrictions on overseas shipping and paper shortages in the United States.
 To answer the problem the decision was made to launch a British edition providing Vogue coverage across the British Isles, with the American edition unable to be shipped to Britain.

 Under the editor Elspeth Champcommunal, articles included 'society and sporting news ...
 Health and beauty advice ... travelogues ... and editorials', making a 'skilfully mixed cocktail'.

 Dorothy Todd became editor in 1923 and was renowned for her boldness, especially blending the arts and fashion.
 Under her leadership the magazine shifted its focus from fashion to literature, featuring articles from Clive Bell, Virginia Woolf, Aldous Huxley, and more.
 However, the magazine also lost much of its audience due to these changes and she was replaced by Alison Settle in 1926.

 Pre and post-war under Penrose and Withers (1935–1960)

 Audrey Withers became editor of the magazine in 1940 (replacing Elizabeth Penrose Howkins who edited the publication from 1935 to 1939).
 During the World War II the magazine reported on events of the war.
 In 1944, Lee Miller was sent to Normandy by Withers to produce an article on wartime nursing; then following the Allied advance through Europe reporting on the liberation of Paris and Buchenwald concentration camp.